Private schools seek flexibility from state mandates to return to the classrooms

 “Kids need to go back to school, and we can do it in a safe and healthy fashion.
 So please give us the chance to do that,” said Joshua Crane, head of the Stony Brook School.

-John Cissel, his counterpart at Harbor Country Day in Head of the Harbor, said, “With smaller numbers of students, we can open without as much worry over social distancing.
+John Cissel, his counterpart at Harbor Country, said, “With smaller numbers of students, we can open without as much worry over social distancing.
 Pivoting nimbly has been our mantra.”

 Both schools demonstrated what they call that nimbleness when they implemented live instruction over videoconferencing platforms like Zoom, immediately after Gov. Andrew M. Cuomo shut down schools statewide in mid-March.
 They were largely able to follow students’ regular schedules.